200+ Epic Gratitude List Ideas for Tough Times

 Gratitude List Benefits

 • Shifting focus.
-By concentrating on positive aspects of life, you divert your attention away from stressors, reducing the emotional impact they have on you.
+Concentrate on positive aspects of life to divert your attention away from stressors and reduce the emotional impact they have on you.

 • Mindful awareness.
-Gratitude practices can foster mindfulness, allowing you to be more present in the moment and less preoccupied with worries and anxieties.
+Gratitude practices develop mindfulness, which allows you to be more present in the moment and less preoccupied with anxieties.

 • Positive emotions.
-Gratitude can evoke positive emotions like joy, contentment, and peace, which counteract the negative emotions associated with stress and anxiety.
+A gratitude mindset increases positive emotions like joy, contentment, and peace, which counteract the negative emotions associated with stress and anxiety.

 • Reduced cortisol levels.
 Studies have shown that gratitude practices can decrease cortisol levels, a hormone associated with stress.